 Ms. Connolly’s background is a rare blend of corporate and nonprofit leadership.
 During her early career, she advanced through a series of positions at financial services firm PNC Financial Corp.
-This culminated with her role as vice president for the firm’s retail and private banking group.
+This culminated with her role as Group vice president in the retail and private banking group.
 Here, she gained a firm grasp of the various principles that underpin the corporate world.

-Since 2008, Ms. Connolly has served as Executive Director for Drexel University’s Center for Corporate Governance.
-Although situated in the academic arena, she has been heavily involved with the for-profit sector while consulting various boards of directors.
+Since 2008, Ms. Connolly has served as Executive Director of Drexel University’s Center for Corporate Governance.
+Although situated in the academic arena, she engages the for-profit sector while consulting various boards of directors.
 She established two new flagship programs that have strengthened the discourse and education on new corporate governance areas.
-Ms. Connolly is also presently engaged as chairman of the Nominating and Governance Committee for a 1500-employee, 370-physician medical center.
+Ms. Connolly serves as chairman of the Nominating and Governance Committee and the Boards Accountability Committee for a 1500-employee, 370-physician medical center.

-Through her varied record of experience, Ms. Connolly has gained unique perspective on the critical role that a Board of Directors has in steering an organization to success.
-Regarded as an influential thought leader, she enjoys the chance to guide companies through pivotal decisions and periods of major change.
+Through her varied record of experience, Ms. Connolly has gained the unique perspective on the critical role that a Board of Directors has in steering an organization to success.
+Regarded as an influential thought leader, she enjoys the chance to guide companies through pivotal decisions and periods of significant change.